Dueling RL: Reinforcement Learning with Trajectory Preferences: Preference-Based Learning with Known Model

 \section{Preference-Based Learning with Known Model}

-In this section, we introduce and analyze an algorithm for solving the preference-based RL problem when the transition model, $P$, that governs the probability of transitioning to a next state is known to the learner.
+In this section, we introduce and analyze an algorithm for solving the preference-based RL problem when the transition model, $\mathbb P$, that governs the probability of transitioning to a next state is known to the learner.
 In this case, it becomes possible to directly compute expected features induced by policies; however, the \emph{difficulty of learning based only on preference feedback as opposed to rewards remains}.
+This is because we have access to feedback only through relative preferences on the trajectories rather than an assumed known reward function.
 Before stating the algorithm, we first detail a method of estimating the underlying parameter $\w_*$ in the logistic model.
 This procedure serves as a basis for the algorithm.